 The AutoFlow treats for bacteria and protozoa, including the hard-shelled Cryptosporidium, but does not fully purify and treat for viruses.
 The lack of moving and electronic parts means it is unlikely to break in the field and is a very reliable treatment system.

 This gravity filter has the same cartridge life and maintenance procedure as the GravityWorks; we suspect they have exactly the same filter unit.
 It lasts for 1500 liters, which is a large enough amount of water to last the average backpacker for quite some time.
 The suggested maintenance is to backflush the filter every other use or so.
-We discovered that when the filter is having a lot of use in a group setting, it is best to backflush a full four liters through the filter for maximum efficiency.
+We discovered that when the filter has a lot of use in a group setting, it is best to backflush a full four liters through the filter for maximum efficiency.

 The bag included with the MSR filter to hold dirty water has changed this year from a durable 200 Denier nylon to a 12 mil PU film bag and we believe this is not as durable, and we feel more comfortable dragging other filters along creek beds.

 As with all hollow fiber membrane filters, except for the MSR Guardian that has been freeze tested, beware of letting the filter unit freeze.
 This can damage the filter without the user knowing it.
 Freezing can be prevented by bringing the filter unit into your tent at night.